When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites. One could easily tell them apart.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-After installing Wappalyzer, icons will show up in your browser menu identifying which software is being used by all the sites you are visiting …
+Once you have installed Wappalyzer on your web browser, icons will appear in your web browser identifying which software is installed on all the sites you visit …

-If the WordPress icon displays on your browser menu (as the above screenshot shows), then the site uses WordPress.
+If you see the WordPress icon displayed on the browser menu (as shown in the screen shot above), then the site has been built with WordPress.

 SpyBar